skinny-framework/skinny-framework.github.io/source/documentation/validator.html.md

 That's all.

-The following is an example from built-in validations.
+The following is an example from the built-in validations.

 ```java
 import skinny.validator._